isle-project/isle-editor/docusaurus/website/docs/multi-cards.md

 ---
-id: multi-card
+id: multi-cards
-title: MultiCard
+title: Multi Cards
-sidebar_label: MultiCard
+sidebar_label: Multi Cards
 ---

 An ISLE component that allows you to create and control multiple flippable cards (e.g. in a game of Memory).